Battle of Beaumont (1794)

 The Battle of Beaumont-en-Cambrésis 26 April 1794 (sometimes referred to as the Battle of Coteau, or in France the Battle of Troisvilles) was an action forming part of a multi-pronged attempt to relieve the besieged fortress of Landrecies, during the Flanders Campaign of the French Revolutionary War.
-The British and Austrians under the Duke of York defeated a French advance northwards from Cambrai commanded by René Chapuis.
+The British and Austrians under the Duke of York defeated a French advance northwards from Cambrai commanded by René Chapuis (Chapuy).
+Rudolf von Otto, York's Austrian subordinate, led the main attack, which smashed the French flank and Chapuis was captured as a result.

 Background

 In April 1794 the Dutch States Army under William, Hereditary Prince of Orange lay besieging the French-held fortress of Landrecies, covered by a field army that stretched in a semi-circle from Maroilles in the east through Catillon-sur-Sambre in the south to Le Cateau-Cambrésis on the west.
 The right wing at Le Cateau was under the command of the Prince Frederick, Duke of York.

 The French Army of the North commanded by Jean-Charles Pichegru had been greatly bolstered during the winter by new recruits thanks to the Levee en Masse instigated the previous year by the Revolutionary government.
 With the situation for Landrecies critical, Pichegru launched a multi-pronged relief attempt against the besieging army.

 Three French divisions were involved in the offensive.
 In the east Louis Charbonnier was ordered to advance with 30,000 men against the opposing forces of Franz Wenzel, Graf von Kaunitz-Rietberg.
 Jacques Ferrand was to advance from Guise with 45,000 troops to attack the east and south of the covering force.
 From Cambrai, René-Bernard Chapuy with 30,000 soldiers would attack the British under the Duke of York at the western end of the line.

 The attacks were all launched simultaneously on 26 April but were uncoordinated.
 In the east 22,000 of Charbonnier's men under Jacques Fromentin attacked the Allied positions at Maroilles and Prisches and after a long struggle captured Prisches, severing communications between József Alvinczi to the north and Franz Joseph, Count Kinsky to the south.
 Alvinczi was wounded twice and command devolved upon the youthful Archduke Charles who led a counterattack which recovered ground and drove the French over the Little Helpe.

 To the south, Count Heinrich von Bellegarde defending the line from Oisy to Nouvion was attacked by 23,000 French troops.
 But the victory at Prisches enabled the Archduke to send troops to his aid and this attack too was repulsed.
 In this action, Antoine Balland's division was routed.